 With everything set up, you can begin scanning.
 To get the best results, don’t rush the process.
 Take your time to ensure each negative is scanned properly.
 In your scanner’s software, you’ll see settings for resolution, which is measured in DPI (dots per inch).
 For high-quality images you can print, aim for at least 2400 DPI, or higher if your scanner allows.
 You can also make initial color corrections here, but it’s often better to save major adjustments for the editing stage.
 The goal is to capture as much detail as possible from the negative.
 This careful approach ensures your film transfer captures the heart of every memory.

-Edit Your Digitized Photos
+How to Edit Your Newly Digitized Photos

 Scanning is just the first half of the journey.
 Once your negatives are digitized, post-processing is where you can really make them shine.
 Using photo editing software, you can crop the images, adjust the brightness and contrast, and correct any color shifts that happened over time.
 Programs like Adobe Photoshop or Lightroom are industry standards, but there are also fantastic free options like GIMP or even the tools built into your computer’s photo app.
 This is your chance to restore faded colors and bring a new vibrancy to old moments.
 It’s a final, creative touch that helps your cherished memories look their absolute best for years to come.

-Our Top Picks: Scanners, Services, and Software
+My Top Picks for Scanners, Services, and Software

 Choosing the right tools can make all the difference in your digitizing project.
 Whether you're a hands-on DIYer or you'd rather leave it to the pros, there's a perfect solution for you.
 I’ve gathered some of the most recommended scanners, services, and software to help you find the best fit for your needs and budget.
 Let's look at some of the top contenders in each category.

-Recommended Dedicated Film Scanners
+The Best Dedicated Film Scanners

 If you're serious about getting high-quality scans from your 35mm negatives and slides, a dedicated film scanner is your best bet.
 These machines are built specifically for one job and they do it exceptionally well, capturing incredible detail and color depth.
 They are a favorite among photography enthusiasts who want professional-grade results at home.
 While they represent an investment, the quality they produce is often worth it for preserving your most important memories.